Justsenger/ExHyperV/README.md

 - Windows Server 2022
 - Windows Server 2025

-**Black Magic**: If you want to use PCIe passthrough on a non-Server system, you can try toggling the system version switch to change the identifier from WinNT to ServerNT, thereby tricking the Hypervisor.
-This switch currently only works for Build 26100 and below.
+**Black Magic**: If you want to use PCIe Passthrough on a non-Server system, you can try toggling the system version switch to change the identifier from WinNT to ServerNT, thereby tricking the Hypervisor.
+This switch currently only works for the following versions.

+Effective Versions: Pro Education, Pro Workstation, Pro Single Language, Pro China, Education, Enterprise LTSC, Enterprise G, Enterprise Multi-Session, IOT Enterprise.

+Ineffective Versions: Pro, Home, Enterprise, Home Single Language.

 #### Three States of PCIe Devices

 1.  **Host State**: The device is normally mounted to the host system and can only be used by the host.
-2.  **Dismounted State**: The device has been uninstalled from the host (`Dismount-VMHostAssignableDevice`) but not assigned to a VM.
+2.  **Dismounted State**: The device has been uninstalled from the host (Dismount-VMHostAssignableDevice) but not assigned to a VM.
 At this point, the device is unavailable in the host Device Manager and needs to be remounted to the host or assigned to a VM.
 3.  **Virtual State**: The device has been successfully assigned to a virtual machine.

 #### PCIe Partial Graphics Card Compatibility List